symfony/symfony-docs/quick_tour/the_big_picture.rst

 Can we already load the project in a browser?
 Yes!
 You can setup :doc:`Nginx or Apache </setup/web_server_configuration>` and configure their document root to be the ``public/`` directory.
-But, for development, it's better to :doc:`install the Symfony local web server </setup/symfony_server>` and run it as follows:
+But, for development, it is better to :doc:`install the Symfony local web server </setup/symfony_server>` and run it as follows: